colinleach/learning-track-doodles/r/concept-exercises/log-levels/.docs/introduction.md

 Numbers will be converted to strings as necessary.

 There is also `sprintf()`, taken directly from C with identical syntax.
-This allows precise formatting of the output string, but at its simplest just use `%s` as a placeholder for each string you want to interpolate, then add the value(s) as comma-separated parameters.
+This allows precise formatting of the output string.
+At its simplest just use `%s` as a placeholder for each string you want to interpolate, then add the value(s) as comma-separated parameters.

 ```R
 > sprintf("Hello, %s, nice to see you", "Carol")